Jack Ewing

-Jack Jay Ewing is a character that appeared in the popular American television series Dallas, played by Dack Rambo from 1985 to 1987.
+Jack Ewing is a character that appeared in the popular American television series Dallas, played by Dack Rambo from 1985 to 1987.

 Background

 Jack was born in Alaska in 1951, to Jason and Nancy Ewing.
 He had a younger sister named Jamie Ewing.
 Jack married and divorced April Stevens before his arrival in Dallas.

 Storylines

 Jack arrived in Dallas to help his cousins, J.R.
 Ewing and Bobby Ewing, stop Cliff Barnes and Jamie Ewing from splitting up Ewing Oil.
 (Jamie had turned up in Dallas with a document which stated that Jock Ewing, Jason Ewing and Digger Barnes had equally split the company up between them in the 1930s).
 He had information that proved Jock bought his partners' shares a while later.
 For his help, Jack was given 10% shares in Ewing Oil (5% from J.R. and 5% from Bobby).
 Jack took them to Wally Wyndam, who told them of some documents that were held by Jock's first wife Amanda.
 During the trial, the documents proved that Jock did in fact own 100% of Ewing Oil.